-No Cost Grocery Programs are food distribution programs that exist within residents’ own community rooms or schools.
-They aim to address barriers to food access, such as transportation barriers, times and days in which food pantries are open, red tape and paperwork, shame and stigma and external negativity.
+No Cost Grocery Programs are food distribution programs that exist within the backyards and community centers of affordable housing sites and schools.
+They address barriers to food access, such as transportation barriers, times and days in which food pantries are open, red tape and paperwork, shame and stigma and external negativity.

 We address common food access barriers by distributing food through NCGPs, community-led food distribution points that operate in the community centers and backyards of program users.
 The fact that the programs are run out of these easy-to-access locations ameliorate barriers associated with operating hours, transportation, and transporting groceries.
 The fact that the programs are run by community members and other program users ameliorate common barriers associated with shame and stigma.
 The fact that we coordinate with community members to only deliver food items program users want to receive in quantities they can use, ameliorates barriers around choice and the burden around unwanted food.
 We train courier volunteers to carry out quality control sorting procedures before delivering food to communities to only deliver food in desirable quality and reduce the burden around poor quality and unwanted food.